Louisiana State University: Farm

+Reputation and rankings

-Louisiana State University is ranked 176th in the national universities category and 87th among public universities by the 2022 U.S. News & World Report ranking of U.S. colleges.
+Louisiana State University is ranked 185th in the national universities category and 101st among public universities by the 2023 U.S. News & World Report ranking of U.S. colleges.
 LSU is also ranked as the 192nd best overall university in the nation by Forbes magazine in 2019.
-Additionally, in 2009, U.S. News & World Report ranked LSU as the 16th most popular university in the nation among high school students.
+In 2009, U.S. News & World Report ranked LSU as the 16th most popular university in the nation among high school students.

-Programs that have received recognition within LSU include the following:

-The university's Robert S. Reich School of Landscape Architecture has been consistently ranked among the best undergraduate and graduate programs by DesignIntelligence for "America's Best Architecture & Design Schools".
-The journal has ranked the school in the top five since 2004.